13 Dec How In-Home Detox Can Help With Heroin Addiction

 In-home heroin addiction recovery is a modern solution for today’s busy schedules and lifestyles.

 Unlike traditional addiction clinics that have one-size-fits-all programs and group therapy, in-home rehab offers our patients dedicated, one-on-one attention.
 We are with our patients every step of the addiction recovery journey to ensure a safe rehabilitation with results that last.

-Elite Home Detox provides a 24/7 onsite nurse to monitor the patient, make changes to the treatment plan as necessary, answer questions, and coach the patient through detox.
+Elite Home Detox provides a 24/7 onsite medical professional to monitor the patient, make changes to the treatment plan as necessary, answer questions, and coach the patient through detox.